OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

    > 4. Save the copy of the manifest.

-   > 5. Now you must prevent Visual Studio from overwriting the copy of the manifest when you end the next time you press F5.
+   > 5. Now you must prevent Visual Studio from overwriting the copy of the manifest the next time you press F5.
 Right-click the solution node at the very top of **Solution Explorer** (not either of the project nodes).

    > 6. Select **Properties** from the context menu and a **Solution Property Pages** dialog opens.

-   > 7. Expand**Configuration Properties** and select **Configuration**.
+   > 7. Expand **Configuration Properties** and select **Configuration**.

    > 8. Deselect **Build** and **Deploy** in the row for the **Office-Add-in-ASPNET-SSO** project (*not* the **Office-Add-in-ASPNET-SSO-WebAPI** project).